 andgit push

-, and your later changes will be automatically added to the Pull Request.- You need only one Pull Request per registration/information change.
+and your later changes will be automatically linked to the Pull Request.- You need only one Pull Request per registration/information change.

 - Use ENGLISH for Pull Requests!

 Since DN42 is a decentralized network, there is no official server to connect to.
-You need to contact other users registerdd in DN42 just like you, create a VPN tunnel connection and BGP session, to establish a peering.
+You need to contact other users registered in DN42 just like you, create a VPN tunnel connection and BGP session, to establish peering.

 Here are some recommended places to find other users:

 - Use DN42 PingFinder.
 Submit your IP address, and server nodes of other users registered on PingFinder will test their latency to you.
-These node entries usually have email addresses or links to description page for their DN42 AS.
-You may contact them with these information.
+These node entries usually have e-mail addresses or links to their description pages for their DN42 AS.
+You may contact them with this information.

 - Go to DN42's IRC channel.